2015 Incarnate Word Cardinals football team

 The 2015 Incarnate Word Cardinals football team represented the University of the Incarnate Word in the 2015 NCAA Division I FCS football season.
 The Cardinals were in their third transition season of collegiate football at the FCS level.
 They were led by fourth-year head coach Larry Kennan.
 This was the Cardinals second season with a full Southland Conference schedule since becoming members of the conference.
 They played their home games at Gayle and Tom Benson Stadium.
 They finished the season 6–5, 5–4 in Southland play to finish in fourth place.

 TV and radio

 All Incarnate Word games will be broadcast on CBS Sports Radio 860 AM with the voices of Gabe Farias and Shawn Morris.
 CBS Sports Radio 860 AM broadcasts will be available at their CBS Sports Radio 860 AM.
 KUIW Radio will also produce a student media broadcast every week, that will be available online, and they will provide streaming of all non-televised home games via UIWtv.

-Previous season

-The 2014 season marked the Cardinals's first season of Southland Conference play.
-They were led by third-year head coach Larry Kennan.
-Home games were played at Gayle and Tom Benson Stadium.
-They finished the season 2–9, 2–6 in Southland play.